haakaashs/Ecommerce-application/README.md

     *view products in cart
     *update products in cart
     *delete cart
-    *create order
     *place an order with products in cart
-    *cancell the order placed
+    *cancel the order placed

-    *DB database table create query are available in database/patch/tables.sql
+    *DB- database table create query are available in database/patch/tables.sql

     *HTTP resuest collection are available with file thunder-collection_antino-labs.json

-    *config file can be changed as requirement
+    *config file can be changed as per requirement